randyfortier/CSCI3090U_BaseProject_Multiplatform/README.md

 ### Using Visual Studio Command Prompt

-- GLEW and GLUT are included in the 'include' and 'lib' subfolders
+- GLEW and GLFW are included in the 'include' and 'lib' subfolders

 ```batch
 > nmake /F Nmakefile.Windows